Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Related Work

 \section{Related Work}

-\paragraph{Cognitive Studies on Framing Effects} Cognitive research established that news frames significantly influence audience interpretation using controlled experimental designs, where participants were assigned to different framing conditions of the same issue and asked to report their thoughts. \citet{valkenburg1999} examined how news stories framed as conflict, human interest, attribution of responsibility, or economic consequences affected readers, finding that participants generally adopted news frames.
-However, \citet{price1997switching} showed that frames not only guide interpretation but also stimulate new thoughts and feelings not explicitly present in the original content. \citet{nelson1999issue} and \citet{shen2004effects} showed that framing primarily influences the importance of existing beliefs rather than changing the beliefs themselves, with frames most effective when resonating with pre-existing schemas.
-While producing valuable insights, these studies were restricted to small-scale experimental settings and narrow demographic representation.
-This limited their generalizability to framing effects in natural media environments with direct audience responses.
+\paragraph{Cognitive Studies on Framing Effects} Cognitive research has established that news frames significantly influence audience interpretation using controlled experimental designs, where participants were assigned to different framing conditions of the same issue and asked to report their thoughts. \citet{valkenburg1999} examined how news stories framed as conflict, human interest, attribution of responsibility, or economic consequences affected readers, finding that participants generally adopted news frames.
+However, \citet{price1997switching} showed that frames not only guide interpretation but also stimulate new thoughts and feelings not explicitly present in the original content. \citet{nelson1999issue} and \citet{shen2004effects} showed that framing primarily influences the importance of existing beliefs rather than changing them, with frames being the most effective when they resonate with pre-existing schemas.
+These studies were restricted to small-scale experimental settings and narrow demographic representation, and thus could not generalize to natural media environments with direct audience responses.

 \paragraph{Media Framing Effects in Communication Studies} Communication researchers have attempted to bridge this gap by analyzing reader comments on online news articles, albeit with mixed results.
 Several studies have found evidence of frame retention. \citet{kleut_framing_2021} analyzed online coverage of Serbian protests and showed that comments were influenced by the article's frames. \citet{dargay2016} examined terrorism coverage in The New York Times, finding that commentators engaged with dominant frames of the articles, although they also introduced new frames.